Employee Turnover is Costly

 - Is this a place where I belong?

-Reducing turnover starts in the job interview.
-Provide a clear, optimistic but realistic overview of the job.
-At Leadpoint, we take job candidates onto the sorting floor and let them work the line for a period of time so they can truly understand what the work entails…before they take the job.
+Reducing turnover starts with the job interview.
+Provide a clear, optimistic, but realistic overview of the job.
+At Leadpoint, we offer job candidates a realistic job preview so they can truly understand what the work entails…before they take the job.

-Show appreciation and treat people fairly, every day.
-Every employee in your MRF has the same goal as you do in your work: they want a job where they can earn a paycheck so they can care for themselves and their family.
-Their unspoken goal is to get home safely at the end of every shift.
-Just like you.
+Show appreciation and treat people fairly every day.
+Every employee in your operation has the same goal as you do in your work: they want a job where they can earn a paycheck so they can care for themselves and their family.
+Their unspoken goal is to get home safely at the end of every shift, just like you.

-And think of the adjustments you can make – the little things – that will build teamwork, morale, and tenure.
-When you do, you’ll see turnover decline and productivity increase.
+And think of the adjustments you can make—the little things—that will build teamwork, morale, and tenure.
+When you do, turnover will decline, and productivity will increase.

 How do we know these things?
-At Leadpoint we’ve been providing high-performance work teams to the recycling industry for nearly 20 years.
-Our hiring and leadership model, combined with our embedded onsite management approach and diligent attention to safety, has helped MRFs nationwide become more productive, efficient, and profitable.
+At Leadpoint, we’ve provided safe, productive, and stable teams to the waste and recycling industry for nearly 25 years.
+We focus on recruiting and hiring skilled employees who we train and onboard to support your operation.
+Our on-site supervisors and diligent attention to safety have helped operations nationwide become more efficient and profitable.

-Talk to us about how to reduce turnover at your site.
+Talk to us about reducing turnover at your MRF, PRF, polymer site, landfill, transfer station, or collection operation.
 Call 888-205-1511 to speak with a Leadpoint representative today.

 Currently working at your facility Outagamie county recycling Center Holland rd.
 Been there since February.
 I have brought safety issue to Management about new hire,s that have been there months and most of those have no Steel toe saftey shoes .most wearing plan soft sole Shoes.
 They said to me mind your own Business !
 Someone is going to get foot crushed or Sole of foot Cut on Broken glass